storybuilder-org/StoryCAD/docs/Creating_a_Story_pt_1.md

 Regardless of where the idea comes from or how complete it is, at the moment of conception it’s all you have, and it’s a good idea to capture it lest you lose it.
 That’s why it’s a good idea to jot those ideas down when they occur in some form: in a notebook, or on your phone.  <br/>

-To do so in StoryBuilder, launch the program.
+To do so in StoryCAD, launch the program.
 The first time you launch the program, you’ll be prompted to your update your user preferences.
 One option is your Project directory.
-Although StoryBuilder remembers and displays your last outline location, this value is its default starting location.
+Although StoryCAD remembers and displays your last outline location, this value is its default starting location.
 You should also set your backup options.  <br/>

 Back to our story idea.
 Use the File menu’s  Open/Create file option: <br/>